Return to Index

 - What will you do during delivery to minimize any risks?

 - What are the reasons I might need a Cesarean section?

 - What happens if I pass my due date?
 Will I be induced?
 What does that entail?

 - If I want to breastfeed, how soon can I get started?
 Will there be anyone available to help me and my baby learn to breastfeed?

 - If I feed my baby formula, which one should I use?
 What supplies will I need?
 And how do I prepare the formula?

 Visit the Pediatrician and Hospital or Birthing Center

 - Ask your doctor and your friends for a referral to a pediatrician.
-Visit the open house for new patients.
-This is a good way to get to know and to choose a pediatrician.
-This pediatrician will see your baby within the first ten days of life.
+Visit the open house for new patients or interview pediatricians.
+This is a good way to get to know and to choose one.
+This pediatrician will see your baby soon after discharge.